Some of my favourite podcasts

 Looking for entertaining interviews of smart people in the finance and investing space?
 You’ll find that in Mostly Money with host Preet Banerjee.
 While his episodes are sporadic, and his older episodes fall off the list as he uploads new ones, I remain a loyal fan.

 What I love: Preet is well-read, informed, and asks great questions.
-(Not to mention, he’s also pretty funny)!
+(Not to mention, he’s also pretty funny!)

 I’ve always enjoyed Dan Bortolotti’s blog and have likewise enjoyed his Canadian Couch Potato podcast.
 There’s lots of useful information in every episode—even for longtime readers of his blog.
+(Note: this is another podcast that’s gone off the air, but much of the info is timeless.)

 What I love: My favourite part is the Ask the Spud segment at the end of each show.
 Dan’s just amazing at giving thoughtful, helpful advice.